Shubham-7505/Blog_APP-MERN/README.md

-BlogApp - MERN Stack Blog Application
+BlogApp – MERN Stack Blog Application

-   A full stack blog app using **MongoDB, Express.js, React, Node.js**, styled with **Tailwind CSS**.
-Users can create, view, update, and delete blogs with a clean UI and smooth navigation.
+   A full-stack blog platform built with MongoDB, Express.js, React, and Node.js (MERN stack), styled using Tailwind CSS.
+This application allows users to create, view, update, and delete blog posts through a clean and intuitive UI.

 Features

-   Create & edit blogs
+   Create & Edit Blogs – Logged-in users can compose and modify blog posts.
-   View all blogs
+   View All Blogs – Explore all blogs in a beautifully laid-out feed.
-   Delete blogs
+   Delete Blogs – Secure deletion available only to the blog's author.
+   Authentication & Authorization – JWT-based auth ensures secure access control.
-   Responsive UI with Tailwind
+   Responsive Design – Fully responsive with modern Tailwind styling.
-   React Router for navigation
+   Client-Side Routing – Smooth navigation using React Router.

 Tech Stack